Skip to Main Content

 Host a Registration Drive

-• Voter Registration Drive Guide 2022: This guide is provided by the Kansas Secretary of State's office and gives important information about running voter registration drives.
-NOTE: The deadlines listed are from 2022 and are not accurate for this year's date.
+• Voter Registration Drive Guide 2022 (most current): This guide is provided by the Kansas Secretary of State's office and gives important information about running voter registration drives.
+NOTE: Deadlines listed are for 2022 and not accurate for 2025.

 • Conducting Voter Registration Drive in Kansas: The Fair Elections Center also has a handy guide for registration drives.